screen-share/element-capture/README.md

 ## Sample use cases

-Consider the following Web application.
+Consider the following Web application:
 ![image](img/element_capture_mock1.png)

 This Web app combines a productivity suite and a video conferencing tool.
 It uses [Region Capture](https://w3c.github.io/mediacapture-region/) to crop away remote participants' own videos before it transmits the main content area to everyone.